-The Produce Farm Manager (PFM) Apprenticeship is a professional, hands-on training program that provides apprentices with a well-rounded education in organic produce farm management.
-Graduates will be fully prepared to work as a farm manager or to begin their own produce farm.
+The Produce Farm Manager (PFM) Apprenticeship is a professional, hands-on training program that provides apprentices with a well-rounded education in small farm management.

-The apprenticeship includes 2,500 hours of on-the-job paid training working closely with a host farmer, combined with 144 hours of related instruction and 20 hours of group education.
-Overall, the program aligns with federal apprenticeship standards and requires a 16-month commitment, including an initial two-month probationary period.
+The apprenticeship includes 2,500 hours of on-the-job paid training working closely with a host farmer on a certified organic operation, combined with 144 hours of related instruction and 20 hours of group education.
+Overall, the program requires a 16-month commitment, including an initial two-month probationary period.

-Apprentices can complete their related instruction requirements by taking in-person courses through the Hocking College Agroecology program in Nelsonville, OH, or by enrolling in remote classes offered by the Wisconsin Technical College System (WTCS).
-The OEFFA Begin Farming Program will facilitate group experiences including farm tours, networking opportunities and farmer-to-farmer education at no cost to the apprentice.
+Apprentices will complete their related instruction requirements by enrolling in remote classes offered by the Wisconsin Technical College System (WTCS).
+The OEFFA Begin Farming Program will facilitate additional group experiences including farm tours and networking opportunities.

 Apprentice Minimum Qualifications

 Must have high school diploma/GED or higher, or a composite ACT score of at least 18, or comparable Accuplacer test scores in math and reading.

 Must be at least 18 years of age.

 Must be physically able to perform the work of the trade with reasonable accommodations and without hazard to yourself or others.

 Must have reliable transportation to and from the Ohio host farm.